-If you have the Bank of America Cash Rewards credit card, for example, and you claim your cash back through a Bank of America account, you'll get a 10 percent bonus.
-Meanwhile, Preferred Rewards cardholders with a substantial bank balance are eligible to earn an even steeper bonus – in some cases as high as 25 to 75 percent.
+If you have the Bank of America Cash Rewards credit card, for example, you can claim your cash back through a Bank of America account.
+Meanwhile, Preferred Rewards cardholders with a substantial bank balance are eligible to earn a steep bonus – in some cases as high as 25 to 75 percent.

-And if you keep assets with the bank, Merrill Edge or Merrill Lynch, you could get more than 10 percent.
-If those combined assets total from $20,000 to $100,000, you can earn a bonus of 25 to 75 percent, says Betty Riess, spokeswoman for Bank of America.
+And if you keep assets with the bank, Merrill Edge or Merrill Lynch, and those combined assets total from $20,000 to $100,000, you can earn a bonus of 25 to 75 percent, says Betty Riess, spokeswoman for Bank of America.

 You probably don’t want to start moving tens of thousands of dollars or upending your investment or saving strategies to get extra rewards when you use a credit card, says Silbert.
 But if you already have sufficient assets with an institution, she says, “it can be a no-brainer.”